stratosonic/SnakeGame/README.md

 This is an implementation of the classic snake game using JavaFX.
+Written using the Eclipse IDE.